 Kodi crashes and reboots continuously

-The reason we suggest this is because the URLResolver dependency often causes problems and if Kodi does not have internet access, it can’t do its job.
+The reason we suggest this is because the URLResolver dependency often causes problems and if Kodi does not have internet access, this service can’t do its job.
 If this stops your crashing issue, try updating it by clicking the gear icon on Kodi’s main screen, then System settings.
 Next, scroll down to the Add-ons tab and click Manage dependencies.
 Click URLResolver, then click Update.
 If this doesn’t work, you can either uninstall addons until you find the one responsible for the crashes or just reinstall Kodi to start again with a clean slate.

 Kodi is unable to connect to a source